stackhpc/ansible-slurm-appliance/README.md

 Results will be reported in the ansible stdout - the pingmatrix test also writes an html results file onto the ansible host.

-If you have an existing cluster (not deployed using the above) you can still use the tests - simply create an appropriate `inventory` file, e.g:
+Note that you can still use the `test.yml` playbook even if the terraform/ansible in this repo wasn't used to deploy the cluster - as long as it's running OpenHPC v2.
+Simply create an appropriate `inventory` file, e.g:

     [all:vars]
     ansible_user=centos